 MAKE THE DOUGH:

-Mix: In a very large mixing bowl combine the water, yeast and salt.
+Mix: In a very large mixing bowl, combine the water, yeast, and salt.
 If adding herbs, now is a good time, use a teaspoon or so of your favorite herbs or double if using fresh.
 Add flour all at once and stir with a wooden spoon or mix with your fingers.
 Takes only a minute, if that.
 No need to knead, just mix.
-You just want everything mixed well, no streaks of flour left, and you’re done.
+You just want everything combined with no streaks of flour left and you’re done.

-Rise: Cover container loosely (I used a towel to cover).
-Let it rise in a warm area with no draft, may take anywhere from 2 to 4 hours depending on temperatures (ideal temp is 80 – 90).
+Rise: Cover container with saran wrap (recommended) or a clean kitchen towel.
+Let the dough rise in a warm area with no draft.
+It may take anywhere from 2 to 4 hours, depending on the temperature (ideal temp is 75 – 85).

 Separate: Once done, if making the master recipe, pull away 1/4 of the dough and refrigerate the rest to bake later.
 If making the halved recipe, pull away half of the dough.
 Store the unused dough covered tightly with plastic wrap or in a bowl covered tightly covered and keep in the refrigerator for up to 2 weeks.
 The longer it stores will enhance the flavor.

 Shape: Lightly dust your hands and flat surface with flour or cornmeal, so it won’t stick.
 Take your dough and place it on the floured flat surface.
 Gently pull the sides of the dough toward the bottom, rotating the dough until you get a roundish shape with a smooth surface.
 Also, don’t worry if the bottom is a little bunched, it will flatten out upon the second rising.

-Rest: Place your dough ball onto a flat surface lined with parchment paper (if not using parchment paper, place on flat surface dusted with cornmeal or flour), and let it rest for at least 30 minutes.
+Rest: Place your dough ball (boule) onto a flat surface lined with parchment paper (if not using parchment paper, place on a flat surface dusted with cornmeal or flour), and let it rest for at least 30 minutes.
 No need to cover it.
-If the dough has been refrigerated, it helps to let it rest a little more, until it’s no longer chilled.
+If the dough has been refrigerated, it helps to let it rest a little more until it’s no longer chilled.